Skip to main content

 Atlas is the 2025 answer to "what if your notes were navigable as a knowledge graph and the AI cited your sources?"
 Upload notes, PDFs, articles, and lecture material, and Atlas builds a mind map showing how concepts connect.
 Every AI answer points to a specific note or passage.

-Strengths.
-Best-in-class cross-document synthesis.
-Source-cited AI means the output is safe for graded or professional work.
-Mind map surfaces connections you would miss in linear review.
+Strengths: best-in-class cross-document synthesis, source-cited AI that is safe for graded or professional work, and a mind map that surfaces connections you would miss in linear review.

 Pricing: $20/mo Pro.
 Try Atlas